Origin, species, types, agronomic management, food and medicinal uses.

 ✅ Agronomic management of the achira

-The achira is a rustic plant, easily adapted to different types of soils and altitudes (from 0 to 2,700 meters above sea level), highly resistant to pests and diseases.
+The achira is a rustic plant, easily adapted to different types of soils and altitudes (from 0 to 2,700 meters above sea level), and highly resistant to pests and diseases.

 It grows where there is little humidity, requiring moderate and well-distributed rainfall, between 500 and 1,200 mm.